puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

 Abstract untyped variable bindings are made using the type `Any`.

+### Binding Dependencies

+Since the bindings system is used to compose the content of a catalog, it is important to also be able to compose dependencies that define the order.

+While it is possible to bind to the meta-parameters `before`, `require`, `notify` and `subscribe` it is possible to define the order using parameter bindings.

+I is naturally also possible to define concrete syntax.
+(This is not included in the proposed grammar, as the topic needs to be discussed).
+Here are some examples what it could look like:

+    bind dependency File['/etc/ssh/sshd_config'] ~> Service['sshd']

+Syntax should support `->` and `~>` (but not right to left arrows).
+Syntax should also support an array of references.
+The semantics are: if both left and right side are in the catalog, then add the dependency.

+>##### How should dependencies/ordering be handled?
+> Discuss: Is it enough to only bind order using meta parameters?
+> Are the semantics the correct semantics? (i.e. ignored if not both sides are present)

 ### Summary of Binding Options

 The concrete syntax for bind operations allows options to be declared in `{ }` at the end of the clause.